Capitol CMG Publishing Staff

 Kelly handles anything and everything related to royalties for the publishing department.
 Kelly graduated from Belmont University where she majored in Music Business and minored in Math.
 She is an alumna of Phi Mu sorority.
 Originally from Greenville, South Carolina, Kelly is a huge Clemson Tigers fan and enjoys competing in the office Fantasy Football league.
 Outside of the office she enjoys cooking, reading, and solving jigsaw puzzles.
 She’ll be the first to tell you that a bouncy house is called a Moon Bounce, not a Moon Walk.

-manager - licensing
+director - licensing

 Bio coming soon